thaibault/boostnode-deprecated/readme.md

 =========

 boostNode is a high level python library.
-This library supports python2.7+ and python3.3+ environements.
+This library supports python2.7+ and python3.3+ environments.

 Features
 --------